 So as we left Nick’s place, I was impressed with the number of animals.
 Very few high fences and an amazing country.
 Open pastures to hills and valleys with heavy brush.
 As we came over one hill, we stopped to glass, and the 1st animal we spot is a large Sable.
 Not far away was another large Sable that was wide.
 As this had become an add-on Trophy for me, I immediately got interested.

 First hunt on our Management and Trophy Hunt.

 Nick said let’s keep looking, as one of his PHs keeps seeing a large Bull hanging around one of the main herds.
 A little farther and we spot another large Sable.
 As we are glassing, Nick says damn.
 He has broken 3-4 inches off one side.
 As I already have an excellent Sable, I am more than impressed with this old warrior.

 Nick offers me a discount, and the chase is on.
 Exit the Bakkie and work into position.
-I am shooting my 6.5-06 Custom I built.
-We finally get a decent shot at 275yds, he buckles and then comes running towards us.
+We finally get a decent shot at 275 yards; he buckles and then comes running toward us.

-I shoot again, and it is a hit but not much reaction.
+I shoot again, and it is a hit, but there is not much reaction.
 He stops, and I put the 3rd round in.
 He goes a short way and is down.
-Finishing shot and done.
-Old Bull shredded ear and battle scars.
+Finishing shot and done old Bull shredded ear and battle scars.
 I couldn’t be happier at the start of our African management and trophy hunt.